cmaclell/human-like-learning-2024/aaai24-ss.md

 | Symposium Takes Place at Stanford University      | March 25-27, 2024   |

 When preparing abstracts use the [AAAI-24 Author Kit](https://aaai.org/authorkit24-2/).
-The abstracts can be brief, but should provide sufficient detail for the organizing committee to determine the focus and substance of your proposed talk for planning purposes.
+There is no explicit requirement on length and no anonymization is required.
+Abstracts can be brief, but should provide sufficient detail for the organizing committee to determine the focus and substance of your proposed talk for planning purposes.